 General Visa Conditions

 All international students intending to enter Australia to study must apply for a student visa (an exception may be for students offered a program, such as an English language course, of less than three months).
-Details of the Australian Diplomatic Offices around the world where applications for a student visa can be lodged are available at the Department of Immigration and Border Protection website.
+Details of the Australian Diplomatic Offices around the world where applications for a student visa can be lodged are available at the Department of Home Affairs website.